Bydgoszcz: History

-Early history and royal city
+Early history and first settlements

+In ancient times, there was a development of settlements related to lively trade contacts with the Roman Empire, as Askaukalis a convenient location of today's Bydgoszcz laid on the Amber Road heading northwest to the Baltic coastline avoiding crossing the Vistula river.

-During the early Slavic period a fishing settlement called Bydgozcya ("Bydgostia" in Latin), became a stronghold on the Vistula trade routes.
+During the early Slavic period a fishing settlement called Bydgoszcza ("Bydgostia" in Latin) became a stronghold on the Vistula trade routes.

 The gród of Bydgoszcz was built between 1037 and 1053 during the reign of Casimir I the Restorer.
 In the 13th century it was the site of a castellany, mentioned in 1238, probably founded in the early 12th century during the reign of Bolesław III Wrymouth.
 In the 13th century, the church of Saint Giles was built as the first church of Bydgoszcz.
-The Germans subsequently demolished it in the late 19th century.
+The Germans later demolished it in the late 19th century.
+The first bridge was constructed at the reign of Casimir I of Kuyavia.
+In the early 14th century, the Duchy of Bydgoszcz and Wyszogród was created, with Bydgoszcz serving as its capital with Wyszogród, a settlement today within its borders.